qihangZH/nlptoolkits/README.md

 wsl --update --pre-release
 ```

+## GROBID

+you may install a grobid-docker, but,
+the version should less than 0.8.0, we test it on 0.7.1.
+Higher version may meet issues.

 ## W2v notice

 Notice that the TF/TFIDF/WFIDF in this code is ***NOT WEIGHTED*** by document length!